Navigating finances during lockdowns

 Free isn’t advice it’s simply someone’s opinion and the last thing you need is to live a life based on everyone else’s opinion.

-I hope this article has motivated you to do one of the two above and not simply settle for the status quo.
-You deserve more in life and either of the two options above will help you achieve it.
+I hope this article has motivated you to take action and not simply settle for the status quo.
+You deserve more in life and I can help you achieve it.